kenshoo/persistence-layer/README.md

 ## Credits

 PL was originally created at Kenshoo by Victor Bronstein.

-ef